Steve Howey (footballer): Later career

+In June 2003, Howey joined newly-promoted Premier League team Leicester City for an undisclosed fee.
+After making 13 appearances for the Foxes, he moved to Bolton Wanderers on 28 January 2004.
+Having made only three appearances for the club from the Reebok Stadium, he was released.

+On 26 August 2004, Howey signed with Steve Nicol's New England Revolution in Major League Soccer as a "Senior International."
+He made his debut in a 0-0 draw against D.C.
+United two days later.
+He started the next two consecutive matches for the Revolution but would make no further appearances for the club.
+He was waived on 26 November.

-A £200,000 move to Leicester City followed however after six months Howey moved on to Bolton.
-Less than five months and only three appearances later Howey was released.
-A short spell with New England Revolution in Major League Soccer followed before a final professional appearance with Hartlepool United brought down the curtain on his sixteen-year professional career.
+In March 2005, Howey signed with League One side Hartlepool United on a short-term contract, where a final appearance (on 9 April 2005 against Colchester United) brought down the curtain on his sixteen-year professional career.

 International career

 Howey earned four caps for England, starting all four matches.
 He made his debut in the 1–0 win against Nigeria at Wembley Stadium in November 1994.
 He won caps in the draws with Colombia and Portugal in 1995 before making his final appearance in the 1–0 victory over Bulgaria in March 1996.
 Howey was called up to the England squad for Euro 96, and was an unused substitute in the first match against Switzerland, but was not fit enough to be on the team sheet for the remaining four matches.
 He was never called up to the full squad again.